Your Right to Rescind

 How to Cancel:

 In all cases, you must be given a copy of the contract, along with a Notice of Cancellation.
 This notice must include the date of the contract and the seller’s name and address.
 Your cancellation must be in writing.
-Mail it to the address provided on the Notice of Cancellation, making sure the envelope is postmarked before midnight on the last business day (either the third or the fifth, depending on the services) after the initial transaction date.
+Mail it to the address provided on the Notice of Cancellation, making sure the envelope is postmarked before midnight on the last business day after the initial transaction date.